Louie Dean Valencia-García

 Digital History, European History, Spain, the Mediterranean, Transnational

 Dr. Valencia-García has held fellowships from the Andrew W. Mellon Foundation, the United States Library of Congress, and the Humanities, Arts, Science and Technology Alliance and Collaboratory.
 He has received grants from the Spanish Ministry of Education, Culture and Sport, the Center for European Studies at the University of Texas at Austin, and Santander Universities, amongst others.
-He is a member of the Scientific and Editorial Committee for the Archivo de la Frontera, a UNESCO project of the Centro Europeo de la Difisión de las Ciencias Sociales at the Universidad de Alcalá in Spain.
+He is a member of the Scientific and Editorial Committee for the Archivo de la Frontera, a UNESCO digital project of the Centro Europeo de la Difisión de las Ciencias Sociales at the Universidad de Alcalá in Spain.
 Dr. Valencia-García has also served as a Director of Aspects of Leadership at the LEDA Summer Institute at Princeton University, a fully-funded seven-week program that invites one hundred high-achieving high school seniors from across the United States from lower-socioeconomic backgrounds applying to selective universities.
 In 2017, 70% of the cohort was admitted to at least one Ivy League school, MIT, or Stanford University.
 97% was admitted to at least one Most Competitive school.

-- Ravaged & Ravished Bodies: Socialised Health Care, Queer Exile, and HIV/AIDS in Contemporary Europe, 1980-1995, In progress.
+Ravaged & Ravished Bodies: Socialised Health Care, Exile, and HIV/AIDS in Europe, 1980-1995, In progress.

 - “A League of Orphans and Single Parents: Making a Family in an Era of ‘Father Knows Best.’”
 In The Ages of the Justice League: Essays on America’s Greatest Superheroes in Changing Times, edited by Joseph J. Darowski.
 Jefferson, NC: McFarland & Company, March 2017.